Bot-Crew/Yggdrasilbottem/README.md

-# Yggdrasilbot - WhatsApp Bot

-Yggdrasilbot is a versatile WhatsApp bot built using the WhatsApp Web API (whatsapp-web.js).
-This bot offers a variety of useful features and commands to enhance your WhatsApp experience.

-## Features

-Yggdrasilbot comes equipped with the following features and commands:

-1. **!ping**: Check the bot's ping.

-2. **!sag**: Let the bot send a custom message.

-3. **!betrete**: Invite the bot to your group via an invite link.

-4. **!gruppeninfo**: View group information.

-5. **!gruppenbeschreibung**: View the group's description.

-6. **!chats**: Check the number of open chats the bot has.

-7. **!info**: Get information about the bot, such as its name and number.

-8. **!ich**: Have the bot mention you.

-9. **!whatsapp**: Receive a link to your own WhatsApp number.

-10. **!löschen**: Allow the bot to delete its own messages.

-11. **!besitzer**: Learn how to contact the bot's owner.

-12. **!support**: Get a link to the Yggdrasilbot support group.

-## Installation and Usage

-1. Clone this repository to your local machine.

-2. Install the required dependencies using `npm install`.

-3. Run the bot using `node index.js`.

-4. Scan the QR code generated in your terminal with your WhatsApp mobile app to authenticate.

-5. Start using the bot by sending commands mentioned above in WhatsApp.

-## Contribution

-Contributions to this project are welcome.
-Feel free to open issues or submit pull requests to enhance or fix the bot.

-## Credits

-- Created by _Cypis_.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+# Yggdrasilbot - A WhatsApp Bot

+**Yggdrasilbot** is a WhatsApp bot that can help you perform various tasks in Polish.
+Please note that the bot communicates in Polish.
+Below, you'll find a list of commands and functionalities that the bot provides:

+## Commands

+1. **!ping**
+   - Ask the bot for its ping.
+   - Usage: `!ping`

+2. **!sag**
+   - Let the bot send a specified text message.
+   - Usage: `!sag YourTextHere`

+3. **!betrete**
+   - Invite the bot to your group.
+   - Usage: Share your group's invite link.

+4. **!gruppeninfo**
+   - Display information about the group.
+   - Usage: `!gruppeninfo`

+5. **!gruppenbeschreibung**
+   - Show the group's description.
+   - Usage: `!gruppenbeschreibung`

+6. **!chats**
+   - See how many open chats the bot has.
+   - Usage: `!chats`

+7. **!info**
+   - View the bot's contact information.
+   - Usage: `!info`

+8. **!ich**
+   - Mention yourself.
+   - Usage: `!ich`

+9. **!whatsapp**
+   - Get a link to your WhatsApp number.
+   - Usage: `!whatsapp`

+10. **!löschen**
+    - Allow the bot to delete its own messages.
+    - Usage: `!löschen`

+11. **!besitzer**
+    - Show how to contact _Cypis_, the owner of the bot.
+    - Usage: `!besitzer`

+12. **!support**
+    - Provide a link to Yggdrasilbot's support group.
+    - Usage: `!support`

+## Language

+Yggdrasilbot communicates in Polish.
+Please ensure that your messages and commands are in Polish for the bot to respond correctly.

+**_Made by Cypis_**

+Feel free to reach out if you have any questions or need assistance with the bot.

+---

+**Note**: This README provides an overview of Yggdrasilbot's capabilities.
+For a complete list of commands and their usage, please refer to the bot's responses when using the commands in your WhatsApp chat.